-College: Masters in Social Work (in progress), Silberman School of Social Work at Hunter College; BA Psychology, Manhattanville College; AA Liberal Studies, Landmark College
+College: Masters of Social Work (MSW) Silberman School of Social Work at Hunter College; BA Psychology, Manhattanville College; AA Liberal Studies, Landmark College

 Biography: Hey there!
 I’m Michaela.
 I’m a lover of nature, poetry, and iced coffee (in my humble opinion, the only coffee truly worth drinking).
 I was diagnosed with NVLD when I was 14.
 I always say that no two diagnosis of NVLD are alike.
 Mainly, my struggles are with slow processing speed, spatial relations and visual memory.
 I’m naturally extroverted, and I think of myself as a people person!
 I’m studying to become a social worker because I want to be able to help individuals with learning disabilities just like me!
 My hobbies include playing my guitar, drawing, and spending time outdoors.